majestrate/XD/README.md

 please note that using `go get` disables the webui.

-to compile XD to use [lokinet](https://github.com/loki-project/loki-network) by default use:

-    $ make LOKINET=1

 or use `go get`:

     $ go get -u -v -tags lokinet github.com/majestrate/XD